MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/text-scaling.md

 Universal Windows applications (both standard and PWA), support text scaling by default.

-If your UWP application includes custom controls, custom text surfaces, hard-coded control heights, older frameworks, or 3rd party frameworks, you likely have to make some updates to ensure a consistent and useful experience for your users.
+If your Windows application includes custom controls, custom text surfaces, hard-coded control heights, older frameworks, or 3rd party frameworks, you likely have to make some updates to ensure a consistent and useful experience for your users.

 DirectWrite, GDI, and XAML SwapChainPanels do not natively support text scaling, while Win32 support is limited to menus, icons, and toolbars.